peoxia/microbatcher/README.md

 ## Instructions

-The examples below describe basic set-up to start working with the library.
+The examples below describe a basic set-up to start working with the library.

-### 1. Download and install the package
+### Download and install the package

 ```shell
 go get github.com/peoxia/microbatcher
 ```

-### 2. Create a new MicroBatcher
+### Create a new MicroBatcher
 ```
 microbatcher, err := New(batchProcessor, batchSize, batchIntervalMs, batchProcessorTimeout)
 if err != nil